JZimnol/pico_fota_example/README.md

-This repository showcases an example usage of [pico_fota_bootloader](https://github.com/JZimnol/pico_fota_bootloader.git) - a bootloader that enables Firmware Over-The-Air (FOTA) updates on Raspberry Pi Pico W.
+This repository showcases an example usage of [pico_fota_bootloader](https://github.com/JZimnol/pico_fota_bootloader.git) - a bootloader that enables secure `Firmware Over-The-Air (FOTA)` OTA updates on Raspberry Pi Pico W.

 **NOTE:** This repository contains the most basic versions of the TCP client and TCP server which should be improved to create a more safe application.